 Response:

-The caption has been edited as suggested.
-Mark to adjust the figure by adding a scale bar.
+The caption has been edited as suggested and we have also added a scale bar to the inset map.

 Fig. 2 I suggest adding an open circle to show the mean mass in those years excluded from the analysis, perhaps with a bracketed number under it showing the sample size in those years.

-Response: Mark?
+Response:

+We have elected to not add estimates of mean size for the excluded years because they would be based upon fewer fish (i.e., the reason those years were excluded).
+We also feel it would unnecessarily complicate the figure to have different symbols and text in those years.

 Fig. 3 Add “single”, so the caption reads “single largest Chinook salmon caught”.